 What kind of health insurance plan fits you best?

-You can assess the best kind of health insurance for yourself depending on the stage your business is currently in.
+You can assess the best kind of health insurance for entrepreneurs like yourself depending on the stage your business is currently in.
 The reason?
 Your income ceiling, and to reap the benefits of specific types of insurance packages.